dustinpfister/blog_posts/_posts/js-document-location.md

 Much of the remaining values of a location object will depend on the protocol along with other factors.
 For example if I am looking at an html document via the file: protocol then the location object will not have a host name or port, because the url is just a path to a static resource located on my computer.

-## 5 -Reload a page with javaScript via document.location
+## 5 - Reload a page with javaScript via document.location

 So the document location property can be used to redirect, but it can also be used to reload the current page via javaScript as well.
 To do so I just need to call the reload method of the location object.
 This could be done in an event handler like in the following example, or by whatever means that would be appropriate when doing so.